 Russian Agricultural Bank (RusAg) is a 100% state-owned bank regulated by the Bank of Russia.
 RusAg is one of the leading financial institutions providing lending support to Russian agribusiness.

-Russian Agricultural Bank acts as a Government agent providing financial services to agribusiness and rural population, which makes up about 30% of the total population.
-Russian Agricultural Bank plays a key role in the implementation of the State Program on Agribusiness Development.
+Russian Agricultural Bank has a unique mandate to act as the State agent to implement the Government’s financial policy in the domestic agribusiness sector.
+RusAg plays a key role in the implementation of the State Program on Agribusiness Development.
 The Bank’s development role is based on its good knowledge of the Russian agribusiness sector.
 RusAg offers a large product range oriented on the target market segment and its wide regional coverage.

-Today, Russian Agricultural Bank’s network of 72 regional branches and about 1,200 additional offices covers the whole territory of the Russian Federation and is the second largest regional branch network in the country.
+Today, Russian Agricultural Bank’s network of 66 regional branches and over 1,200 additional offices covers the whole territory of the Russian Federation and is the second largest regional branch network in the country.
 RusAg’s local presence provides a significant marketing advantage and access to regional client base.

-Russian Agricultural Bank provides banking services nationwide to 6.1 million clients.
+Russian Agricultural Bank provides banking services nationwide to over 6 million clients.
 The Bank’s policy is to make the whole range of banking services available to its clients both in urban and rural areas.

-Source: Audited IFRS Financial Statements as of December 31, 2016
+Source: IFRS Financial Statements as of March 31, 2019